 First Semester Admission

-As soon as your Application Details (Profile) are entered and all necessary documents and the Application Fee are received, your application is reviewed and, if deemed necessary by the Immigration Office, a preliminary background check is performed.
+As soon as your Application Details (making up your Profile) are entered and all necessary documents and the Application Fee are received, your application is reviewed and, if deemed necessary by the Immigration Office, a preliminary background check is performed.
 If all documents are in order, your motivation is convincing and the preliminary background check hasn’t brought to light any noticeable irregularities, you receive a Confirmation of Provisional Admittance.

 Proof of Creditworthiness

-On receiving proof of creditworthiness, you are asked to make a deposit, being 30% of your first academic semester Tuition Fee.
+On receiving proof of creditworthiness, you are asked to make a deposit, being 30% of your first academic semester tuition.
 As soon as the deposit is received, we will send you a definitive Confirmation of Admittance.

 Your legal documents are now sent to the Immigration Office, asking for you to be allowed to enter the country on a student visa.
 This process can take up to three months.
 Costs involved will be charged directly to you.
 On receiving permission to enter the country on a student visa, you can either subscribe to CUN’s student health and liability insurance or arrange your own health and liability insurance.
 Please be aware that a valid health insurance, for the duration of at least one year, prior to enter most countries in the Caribbean, is mandatory.
 You must also be aware that upon entering the country, as a temporary resident, a refundable immigration deposit is usually required by law.
 If you are coming from a non-EU country and you are traveling to one of the (Dutch) Caribbean islands, through a European airport, you will have to apply for a transit visa.

-Full payment of Tuition Fee and insurance, for the first academic semester
+Full payment of tuition, fees and insurance, for the first academic semester

-Prior to definitive enrollment you are asked to pay your Tuition Fee and insurance (in case of subscribing to CUN’s group insurance), covering your first academic semester, in full.
-On receiving the Tuition Fee and insurance, we will send you a Confirmation of Enrollment in the program, for your first semester.
+Prior to definitive enrollment you are asked to pay your tuition, fees and insurance (in case of subscribing to CUN’s group insurance), covering your first academic semester, in full.
+On receiving the tuition, fees and insurance, we will send you a Confirmation of Enrollment in the program, for your first semester.
 A Proof of Insurance is now sent to the Immigration Office and you will now be allowed to stay on your student visa.
 In case you arrange your own insurance, a Proof of Insurance hast to be sent to CUN’s Admission Office first.

 Welcoming the student

 Finally you are welcomed by a member of the Student Services Team.
-You are offered a room/apartment is one of CUN’s student dormitories or you arrange your own housing.
+You are offered a room/apartment in one of CUN’s student dormitories or you arrange your own housing.
 As soon as you are settled in, a two week introduction program starts.
-If you follow your first semester online, you will start your introduction program on arrival for your second semester.
+If you follow (part of) your first semester on-line, you will start your introduction program on arrival for your second semester or the remainder of your first semester.

 As of the second term. . .